Contract Bonds - Performance, Payment & Bid Bonds

 Required for most public and many private projects

-Contract bond premiums typically range from 0.5% to 3% of the bond amount annually, depending on the contractor's financial strength, experience, and project risk factors.
+Contract bond premiums typically range from 0.5% to 3% of the bond amount annually.
+For example, a $1 million project requiring $1 million in bonds costs $5,000-$30,000 per year.
+Rates depend on contractor financial strength, experience, project type, and surety company underwriting assessment.

 Ready to Secure Your Next Contract?